|Click image above to view:

 See below for online application form

-The contest will be held during the AMTA/NWMOA Joint Technology Transfer Workshop held at the The Grove Hotel in Boise, ID.
+The contest will be held during the AMTA/NWMOA Joint Technology Transfer Workshop held at the Delta Hotels by Marriott Fargo in Fargo, ND.

 Who can participate:

 Any utility in the NWMOA region (Alaska, Idaho, Montana, North Dakota, Oregon, South Dakota, Utah, Washington, Wyoming as well as the Canadian Providences of Alberta, British Columbia, Manitoba and Saskatchewan) that uses membrane treatment in the production of its drinking water is invited to submit a sample for judging.
 Facilities that do not use membranes in some stage of drinking water production are not eligible to enter.

 How to enter: